Mao Zedong: Great Leap Forward and famine

-In late autumn 1958, Mao condemned the practices used during Great Leap Forward such as forcing peasants to do labour without enough food or rest which resulted in epidemics and starvation.
+In late autumn 1958, Mao condemned the practices used during the Great Leap Forward such as forcing peasants to do labour without enough food or rest which resulted in epidemics and starvation.
 He also acknowledged that anti-rightist campaigns were a major cause of "production at the expense of livelihood."
-He refused to abandon the Great Leap Forward, but he did demand that they be confronted.
+He refused to abandon the Great Leap Forward, but he did demand that its malpractices be confronted.
 After the July 1959 clash at Lushan Conference with Peng Dehuai, Mao launched a new anti-rightist campaign along with the radical policies that he previously abandoned.
-It wasn't until the spring of 1960, that Mao would again express concern about abnormal deaths and other abuses, but he did not move to stop them.
+It wasn't until the spring of 1960 that Mao would again express concern about abnormal deaths and other abuses, but he did not move to stop them.
 Bernstein concludes that the Chairman "wilfully ignored the lessons of the first radical phase for the sake of achieving extreme ideological and developmental goals".

-Mao stepped down as President of China on 27 April 1959; he retained other top positions such as Chairman of the Communist Party and of the Central Military Commission.
+Mao stepped down as President of China on 27 April 1959, but retained other top positions such as Chairman of the Communist Party and of the Central Military Commission.
 The Presidency was transferred to Liu Shaoqi.
 Mao eventually abandoned the policy in 1962.
 Liu Shaoqi and Deng Xiaoping rescued the economy by disbanding the people's communes, introducing elements of private control of peasant smallholdings and importing grain from Canada and Australia to mitigate the worst effects of famine.

-At the Lushan Conference in July/August 1959, several ministers expressed concern that the Great Leap Forward had not proved as successful as planned.
+At the Lushan Conference in July and August 1959, several ministers expressed concern that the Great Leap Forward had not proved as successful as planned.
 The most direct of these was Minister of Defence Peng Dehuai.
 Following Peng's criticism of the Great Leap Forward, Mao made a purge of Peng and his supporters, stifling criticism of the Great Leap policies.
 A campaign was launched and resulted in party members and ordinary peasants being sent to prison labour camps.
 Years later the CCP would conclude that as many as six million people were wrongly punished in the campaign.